opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 kubectl get pods -n monitoring
 ```

-??? tip "Optionally you can display information for Prometheus installation"
+??? tip "Optionally you can display helm release notes for the Prometheus installation"
     ``` sh
-    helm get notes prometheus -n monitoring
+    helm get notes opeyemi-prometheus -n monitoring
     ```

 Expose Prometheus and Grafana as a LoadBalancer type to access